tams-cso/tams-club-cal/README.md

 G_CLIENT_SECRET="[Google API OAuth 2.0 Client Secret]"
-SERVICE_EMAIL="[Google Cloud service account email]" SERVICE_PRIVATE_KEY="[Google Cloud service account private key]" CALENDAR_ID="[ID for Google Calendar for syncing]" ORIGIN="[(optional) Origin to allow requests from.
-This will *deny requests from other origins* (eg. "http://localhost:3000")]"
+SERVICE_EMAIL="[Google Cloud service account email]" SERVICE_PRIVATE_KEY="[Google Cloud service account private key]" AWS_ACCESS_ID="[AWS IAM User Access Key ID]" AWS_SECRET_KEY="[AWS IAM User Secret Key]" CALENDAR_ID="[ID for Google Calendar for syncing]" ORIGIN="[(optional) Origin requests are sent from.
+This is needed for google login -- thus, it will not work for local development]"
-PORT="[(optional) The port to start the server on]"
+PORT="[(optional) The port to start the server on]" NO_ORIGIN_CHECK="[(optional) If true, all requests not from ORIGIN will be *denied with a 403 error*]
 ```

 The first thing you will need is a [Mongodb Atlas Cluster](https://www.mongodb.com/cloud/atlas).
 A free tier instance should be good enough.
 If you decide to opt for a local instance, make sure to use that username/password and url instead.

 Next, an AWS account will need to be used to set up a [S3 bucket](https://aws.amazon.com/s3/) and connect that to a [CloudFront CDN](https://aws.amazon.com/cloudfront/).
+Then, create an IAM user and allow access to S3 management.
+Put that user's access key ID and secret in the `.env` file.

 Additionally, you need to make a [Google Cloud Developer Account](https://cloud.google.com/docs), create a project, and make both OAuth 2.0 Client credentials and a service account credentials, enabling the Google Calendar API.
 The Oauth2 credentials and the service account email/private key should be placed in the `.env` file.